aurelia/aurelia/docs/user-docs/templates/repeats-and-list-rendering.md

 #### $odd

-In a repeat template the `$odd` variable will be `true` if we are currently at an odd-numbered index inside the `repeat.for` loop.
-You would use this functionality when performing conditional logic (alternate row styling on table rows and so forth).
+In a repeat template, the `$odd` variable will be `true` if we are currently at an odd-numbered index inside the `repeat.for` loop.
+You would use this functionality when performing conditional logic (alternate row styling on table rows).

 ```html
 <ul>